 (Go to the Collaboration tab for online historical projects “Archivos” and “Domains”)

-- I had a great discussion with historian of science and doctoral student Lisette Varón-Carvajal about The Enlightenment on Trial in a podcast interview for the New Books Network.
+- Podcast: I had great discussion with historian of science and doctoral student Lisette Varón-Carvajal about The Enlightenment on Trial in a podcast interview for the New Books Network.

-- The Historias podcast, from SECOLAS, interviews historians of Latin America, and in 2019 I got a chance to talk about my work from its beginnings in native women’s labor, through legal history and the history of archives, to my recent work on childhood and medicine.
+- Podcast: Historias from SECOLAS, interviews historians of Latin America, and in 2019 I got a chance to talk about my work from its beginnings in native women’s labor, through legal history and the history of archives, to my recent work on childhood and medicine.
 Thanks, Carlos Dimas!

-- In 2018, I was interviewed by The Junto, an exciting blog on early American history, about my thoughts on Spanish America childhood history.
+- Blog: I was interviewed by The Junto, an exciting blog on early American history, about my thoughts on Spanish America childhood history in 2018.
 The other interviews in the roundtable series show what a truly dynamic field this is.